 I however love it, so I try again and again.
 Fresh pears and apples; dried cranberries, cherries, and apricots; juicy peaches and plums, even cherries, in the summer; fresh citrus during the months where brightness and color are in short supply.

 For this one I picked a little assort of citrus, and you should pick whatever citrus is speaking to you (or that is sitting in your fridge).
 There are so many varieties of oranges around these days, and they really do have some pretty distinct flavors and colors, and using a combo provides a pretty instant wow factor.
 Cara cara oranges, blood oranges, kishu mandarins…..don’t even get me started on the Ojai Pixie tangerines.
+The tart sweetness plays so well against the bitterness of the radicchio.
+And, if you can find Treviso radicchio, that’s a treat!

 Did this go over well?
 Well, “well” is a relative term, especially in the parenting arena.
 Let’s just say I like it a lot.
+If you like your vinaigrettes on the garlicky side, you can sub in garlic oil for the olive oil in the dressing.

 Speaking of citrus….you should absolutely check out Orange White Wine Campari Sangria.
 Now THAT’S another good place to show off a medley of citrus.

 Want more showy salad gorgeousness?
+Try these recipes.

-Endive, Radicchio and Citrus Salad with Bacon Vinaigrette
+Endive, Radicchio, and Citrus Salad with Bacon Vinaigrette

 - 1 red grapefruit